ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters.rst

 .. note::

-  While using ``seed`` parameter, the resulting value can be different depending on the version of Python used on the Ansible controller.
+  If you use the ``seed`` parameter, you will get a different result with Python 3 and Python 2.
+This may break procedures such as password generation when you upgrade the version of Python used on your Ansible controller.

 Shuffling a list
 ----------------